 Some businesses may look for additional skills, which is why it is important to read job descriptions carefully.
 Also, many hotels also hire for positions that are not particularly distinctive of the hospitality industry, such as office staff.

 Hotels employ front-desk staff, housekeeping staff, restaurant staff, managers, and sometimes porters, event planners, and a concierge, depending on the type of hotel.
 Most of these positions require excellent customer service skills, attention to detail, teamwork, and good personal grooming.
 Creative problem-solving (because travelers sometimes have unexpected problems) and a thorough knowledge of local resources and attractions are important as well.

 Foodservice includes everything from fast food to working as a server in a high-end restaurant.
 All of these jobs require excellent customer service skills, careful attention to detail (forgetting a minor detail could give a customer food poisoning or trigger a life-threatening allergy), and a thorough knowledge of the restaurant’s current offerings.
 The work is fast-paced, and a good memory is crucial.

 Food and Beverage Preparation

-Food and beverage preparation may include customer service (for example, for bar tenders or coffee baristas), or these jobs may be entirely behind the scenes (for example, line cooks).
-In addition to specific skill using the tools of the trade, such as espresso machines and kitchen equipment, more general abilities are absolutely required.
+Food and beverage preparation may include customer service (for example, for bartenders or coffee baristas), or these jobs may be entirely behind the scenes (for example, line cooks).
+In addition to specific skills using the tools of the trade, such as espresso machines and kitchen equipment, more general abilities are required.
 These include, again, attention to detail, plus a commitment to safety, the ability to work well as part of a team, and the ability to work quickly and calmly in a high-pressure environment.